- Study abroad at a university with a strong alumni network

 Hanyang has gained a favorable reputation in Korea for its various industry research labs on its campuses, which are designed to provide students enhanced experience with new technologies.

 Hanyang University's Korean Language and Culture School offers Korean language courses at various levels.
 Students can also choose from university courses which are taught in English.
-Search for courses offered in English on this website.
+For selecting classes, check out Hanyang University Course Catalog.

 Students may choose to live in dormitory-style housing or find off campus housing options near campus.

 SAGE is dedicated to creating international engagement opportunities that meet the needs of all our students and providing resources to support you through the process of studying abroad.
 Study abroad is achievable for students of all identities including our BIPOC and LGBTQIA+ students, students with disabilities, and students with religious/non-religious viewpoints.
 Before selecting a program, consider how your identities may impact your experience abroad in unique ways and talk with your Program Coordinator about any program-specific concerns.
 Students with documented disabilities should discuss any accommodation needs with their Program Coordinator early in the planning process.